 This is a flavorful and romantic recipe.
 It’s also delicious.
 Serve with pasta, or a wild rice and basmati pilaf.
 The best part is that you can make this delicious recipe in 30 minutes or less!
 Shown here with Vanilla-Scented Butternut Squash Risotto.

-- 2 (6 – 8 ounce) boneless, skinless chicken breast halves, cut in halves
+- 2 (6 – 8 ounce) boneless, skinless chicken breast halves, cut in halves and pounded thin

 - Potato starch or all-purpose flour

 - 1 tablespoons olive oil